leonardompp/leonardompp.github.io/index.md

 ## My Bio

 My name is Leonardo Mouta.
-I am currently majoring in aerospace engineering as an exchange student at ISAE-SUPAERO (France), with a specialization in autonomous systems and fluid dynamics.
+I am currently majoring in aerospace engineering as an exchange student at ISAE-SUPAERO (France), with specializations in autonomous systems and fluid dynamics.
 Former aerospace engineering student at Brazil's Aeronautics Institute of Technology (ITA).

 ### Fields of Interest